farmalloc/exp_collective_farmalloc/README.md

 section in the Getting Started Guide, they have already been compiled into the `build` directory.

 The benchmark programs can be executed though `scripts/kvs_benchmark.sh`.
-A single execution gives a number for a single data point in Figure 10, 11, and 12.
+A single execution gives a number for a single data point in Figures 10, 11, and 12.
 We have already tried it in [Testing the Artifact](#testing-the-artifact) section in the Getting Started Guide.